Dickens Heath

 Situated 3.5 miles southwest of Solihull town centre, Dickens Heath new village had a population of 4,793 people as taken at the 2021 census.

 Whitlocks End

 The hamlet of Whitlocks End pre-dates the village of Dickens Heath, with its name believed to date back to at least the 13th century.
 The origins of the name are believed to be from "Wihtlac's open land".
 The hamlet would originally have been part of the Forest of Arden, and this name would likely refer to a clearing, or 'open land' in the forest owned by a 'Wihtlac' (pronounced Whitelock).

 The farm at Whitlocks End is Grade II listed.
 Whitlocks End Farm is itself of modern red brickwork, but south of it is a 17th-century barn.
 In the field to the south are the remains of a moat.

 The engineer and aluminium pioneer James Fern Webster, lived in Whitlocks End in the 1870s.

 In 1936, the hamlet of Whitlocks End got a railway station.

+Where as Whitlocks End at one time referred to a reasonably large area, in modern times the definition has tended to be limited to the area directly between the villages of Major's Green and Tidbury Green.